maciejg-git/litewind-alpine-documentation/documentation/plugins.md

 <div x-vue-transition="fade"></div>
 ```

+You can read about Vue transitions in [Vue documentation](https://vuejs.org/guide/built-ins/transition.html).

 ### x-class plugin

 The `x-class` directive allows adding classes to the element depending on the state of the component.
 It can be used as an alternative to the native `x-bind:class` directive.